eyuael/gibbon/README.md

 # Gibbon

 Gibbon is a lightweight Scala library for building production-ready, backpressure-aware, stateful, event-time-correct streaming pipelines that can run locally for development or across a cluster.
-Built on top of Akka Streams, Gibbon provides higher-level abstractions that make stream processing more accessible and maintainable.
+Built on top of **both Akka Streams and Pekko**, Gibbon provides higher-level abstractions that make stream processing more accessible and maintainable.

+## 🎯 **Runtime Flexibility**

+Gibbon features a **runtime abstraction system** that allows you to choose between **Akka Streams** and **Pekko** as your underlying streaming engine.
+This gives you the flexibility to:

+- **Migrate from Akka to Pekko** without changing your application code
+- **Choose the runtime** that best fits your deployment requirements
+- **Future-proof** your streaming applications against framework changes

+Simply change the implicit runtime to switch between streaming engines - **your pipeline code remains identical**!

 ##  Features